ikrishnachowdary/Club-Mahindra-DataOlympics-Hackathon/README.md

 ## Appendix
 You can refer to Club_mahindra_code.R for my code.
-Refer to Club_Mahindra_Flow.html for plots along with code and comments Refer to var_importance.JPG for important variables.
+Refer to Club_Mahindra_Flow.pdf for plots along with code and comments Refer to var_importance.JPG for important variables.

 ## License